charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.6.0.0

+Updated for 2021 and added option to install Microsoft Office 2019 Volume License.

 ###### Update 3.5.5.0